bryanluwz/NTU-FYP-Chatbot/README.md

 3. [Github Copilot](https://copilot.github.com/) for sort of helping me during this project.
 4. [Sheer Willpower](https://www.youtube.com/watch?v=ZXsQAXx_ao0) for keeping me alive during this project, knowing that what I'm doing is probably not worth it.
 5. The Universe for giving me the opportunity to do this project, which I probably won't do again, but hey, at least I did it once, right? (not like it's what i wanted in the first place, and might even be irrelevant in the future, but hey, at least I did something right? for the sake of whomever it may concern, if it even concerns anyone at all, which it probably doesn't, but hey, at least I tried)
-6. Definitely not my supervising professor, for forgetting that I exist, not providing assistance, providing terrible advice, and not even knowing what I'm doing.
-But, at least this will get me out of this hellscape faster right?